ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec did not mention how servers handle clients attempting to downgrade their CAP LS version.
 It has been clarified that clients MAY NOT downgrade this.

+Clarify that multiline LS and LIST replies must only be used for CAP 302